 Having one set regular monthly payment also makes it easier to budget because you know exactly how much you’ll pay toward your loan every month.

 Consolidating higher-interest debt into a personal loan can be extraordinarily helpful to consumers carrying higher-interest credit card debt.

 But you can’t create good financial health in a vacuum.

 If you have too much debt, or the wrong kind of debt, you may need two steps to shore up your credit health.
 Step one, reducing your higher-interest debt.
 And step two, a plan to avoid getting back into debt.

 The bottom line

-A loan for debt consolidation doesn’t eliminate the risk of getting into debt with credit cards again.
-But in part because of the way it puts a time limit on debt a personal loan can be a useful part of an overall plan for managing debt and maintaining good personal financial health.
+Using a personal loan for debt consolidation doesn’t eliminate the risk of getting into debt with higher-interest credit cards again.
+But it can be a useful part of an overall plan for managing debt and maintaining good personal financial health.